 My parents’ journalism drive made it impossible to stay away from the student newspaper when I arrived at the University of Texas.
 A week before classes started, I followed The Daily Texan editor-in-chief to class and asked about how to apply to a reporting position.

-Since then, my work has been featured in the Washington Post, Houston Chronicle, Texas Tribune, Austin American-Statesman and more.
-I’ve covered federal, state and local politics for newspapers across Texas, and now, I’m reporting from Washington, D.C., as a fellow for the Dallas Morning News.
+Since then, my work has been featured in the Washington Post, Dallas Morning News, Houston Chronicle, Texas Tribune, Austin American-Statesman and more.
+I’ve covered federal, state and local politics for newspapers across Texas, and now, I’m reporting on business and technology for the Austin American-Statesman.

 Much of my focus as a journalist has been on politics and investigative reporting.
-I covered two state legislative sessions from Hearst’s Austin bureau and spent five months contributing to the Texas Tribune’s Bordering on Insecurity project.
+I reported from the Washington bureau of the Dallas Morning News and covered two state legislative sessions from Hearst’s Austin bureau.
+I also spent five months contributing to the Texas Tribune’s Bordering on Insecurity project.
 My stories on border corruption and immigration in 2016 won a national Society of Professional Journalist’s award.
-I spent the summer of 2016 as an investigative reporter for News21 – a national investigative journalism project housed at Arizona State University.
+During the summer of 2016, I was an investigative reporter for News21 – a national investigative journalism project housed at Arizona State University.
 The “Voting Wars” project won several awards, including an EPPY, Edward R. Murrow, and an Investigative Reporters and Editors award.